Chapter One (1753-1785): A Tale of Two Properties, Lancashire and Tortola; and a Scientific Education

 6. Tortola in 1798 divided into sugar plantation |

 In 1753, William Thornton's father, also named William, arrived in Tortola, British Virgin Islands.
 Like many Quakers in Lancashire, England, west of Manchester and flanking the Irish Sea, he was brought up to be a merchant.
-His uncle James Birket had made a fortune based in Antigua and likely encouraged him to go to Tortola because it had a Quaker community that Birket help found.
+His uncle James Birket had made a fortune based in Antigua and likely encouraged him to go to Tortola because it had a Quaker community that Birket helped found.
 Marriage vows in 1757 gained the emigrant Thornton plantation land and slaves that came with a Quaker wife named Dorcas Downing Zeagers whose sister was married to John Pickering, the richest man on the island and also a Quaker.
 On that small island, 3 miles by 12 miles, 10,000 slaves worked for and served 1,000 whites.
-At that time, Quakers were not banned for owning slaves.
+At that time, Quakers could own slaves.
 William Thornton was born in May 1759.

 Thornton's father died soon after his second son Absalom was born in 1760.
 In 1764, William and Absalom were sent to their father's Uncle Birket in England to get a Quaker education.
-Upon reaching their majority, the brothers would share the Tortola estate.
-Birket did not them forget their Tortola roots.
-While he had consolidated his wealth in Lancaster, he sometimes joined the trading ventures of his nephew Dodshon Foster, for a while the most successful slave trader in the port of Lancaster.
-Birket also arranged for the education of Thornton's cousins, Robert and Myles Foster.
-Robert was four years older than Thornton and one might say that he paved Thornton's way through Lancashire's Quaker schools.
+He could fill a letter with Biblical quotes and citations, but was also a man of the world having visited America, corresponded with Benjamin Franklin about lightning, and, with his nephew Dodshon Foster, shipped slaves from Africa.
+He also arranged for the education of Dodshon's sons Robert and Myles.
+Robert was four years older than William and one might say that he paved William's way through Lancashire's Quaker schools.

 7. Old Customs House in Lancaster built as Thornton grew up in and around the city |

-That seemed to work to Thornton's disadvantage because his cousin shined in ways that Thornton couldn't.
+That seemed to work to William's disadvantage because his cousin shined in ways that he couldn't.
 Robert's better command of Greek and Latin was the least of it.
 By 1775, as Birket explained in a letter to Robert, "Billy and Absy" had "not improved to my expectation."
 They had at least chosen their future careers: "Billy has determined to be a Physician and Absy a Merchant.”

 Then cousin Robert dazzled the extended family with a brief career of fame or infamy followed by glorious redemption.
 He had also wanted to be a physician, then in 1772, he went to Antigua where his father and Birket arranged for him to apprentice with a store keeper.
 He primarily oversaw slaves about to be sold.
 In 1775, he broke his agreement with his master.
 By breaking his agreement, he forfeited the right to be a Quaker, as did his next move.
 In 1776, he shipped out on a British navy brig to capture privateers from the revolting colonies who were attacking the profitable West Indian trade.
 He rose to the rank of lieutenant and commanded a ship.